antoner-m/metricboard-io-client/README.md

-# sitecenter-client
+# metricboard-client
-Some client-side classes for sitecenter.org
+Some client-side classes for metricboard.io